To the editor of THE EAGLE:

 This was based on many factors, including the state noise limit of 10 decibels (dB) above background (3 dB is a doubling of noise power, 10 dB is 10 times the power!).
 Rural nighttime background noise is 20-25 dB, and turbine noise has been measured at 40-48 dB a half-mile away in similar terrain even under moderate conditions.
 Based on these facts the committee knew setbacks would need to be a mile or more.

 Where could we put them?
 As a research scientist and a clinician I took an oath nearly 50 years ago to "first do no harm."
 I know people differ greatly in their sensitivities and tolerances, and children, the elderly, and the sick are our most vulnerable members of society.
 The World Health Organization recommends no more than 30 dB for a sleeping child at night, and we recognize sleep as essential to every aspect of health -- metabolic, psychological, cardiovascular, hormonal.
-Sleep deprivation impacts learning and memory significantly and increases risk for diseases and chronic conditions like diabetes and cancer.

 Physiological effects of pressures and noise are well-documented, and the unpredictable and modulated qualities of wind turbines make them a unique stress.
 With prospective and randomized research lacking, and huge turbines only recently moving so close to people, health effects of turbines can still be denied by wind energy boosters.
 Quality research needs adequate funding and could take many years, but for now the emergence of problems, worldwide, cannot be ignored.